 any fraud, or mismanagement of the Grant, has been committed by the Applicant and/or its employees in connection with the Project;

-the activities carried out by the Applicant are distinct or different from the description set out in the Business Case having regard also to the intended function of the Project and the end beneficiaries of the Project; or
+the activities carried out by the Applicant are distinct or different from the description set out in the Business Case having regard also to the intended function of the Project and the end beneficiaries of the Project;

-the Applicant is deemed by the Council not to be delivering, or capable of delivering, the Project in accordance with the Business Case and/or the Expenditure Profile.
+the Applicant is deemed by the Council not to be delivering, or capable of delivering, the Project in accordance with the Business Case and/or the Expenditure Profile;

+the Applicant uses the Grant for purposes other than those for which it has been awarded; or

+the Applicant obtains duplicate funding from a third party for any expenditure funded under this Agreement.

+the Applicant commits or has committed Prohibited Act.

 Subject to clauses 15.3 to 15.8(inclusive), where an Event of Default has occurred the Council may by notice in writing to the Applicant: